viromedia/viroreact-oculus/README.md

 To report Oculus-Quest specific bugs/issues with Viro, please file new issues on this repository.

-**NOTE:**
-If loading in debug don't forget to tcp reverse, as required by React Native.
-You can also reload by emulating the "RR" keys:
-`adb reverse tcp:8081 tcp:8081`

-`adb shell input text "RR"`

 ## Instructions for running sample code as a stand alone project:
 1. Follow directions on our [Quick start guide](https://docs.viromedia.com/docs/quick-start) to setup dependencies for trying these sample projects with the Viro Media App.
 2. Clone the repo into your workspace with git: `git clone https://github.com/viromedia/viro.git`.